Giulio2002/bsol/README.md

-# BETH (Benchmarking Ethereum)
+# BSOL (Benchmarking Solidity)
-Beth is a tool to write benchmark for Solidity snippets and Smart Contract.
+BSOL is a tool to write benchmark for Solidity snippets and Smart Contract.

-Beth gives as an output:
+BSOL gives as an output:
 * The Average Gas Usage
 * The Average Gas Usage for execution only
 * Average Computation time for Ethereum to execute the code in µs(nanoseconds).